 This link will explain poster preparation and will guide you through the process of organizing, creating and printing posters for the UG Conference.
-Printing of posters will be done by appointment only.
+Scheduling of poster printing will be done by Kristen Lindtvedt.

 What goes on the day of the Conference?

 Poster presenters will be assisted with set up and escorted to their assigned location.
 Presenters must stand next to their posters between Noon and 4pm (excluding the plenary time and lunch) to explain their research accomplishments to other viewers attending the conference.

 Paper and Performing and Creative Art presenters will be given a specific time and location for their presentations prior to the conference.
 Presenters should arrive 30 minutes prior to their presentation/performance time.

 Do I get any recognition for my efforts?